-property pdf_header: bytes
+property pdf_header: str

-Header of the PDF document that is written.
+Read/Write Property Header of the PDF document that is written.

-This should be something like b'%PDF-1.5'.
+This should be something like '%PDF-1.5'.
 It is recommended to set the lowest version that supports all features which are used within the PDF file.